noferengi/ragnaroc/RAGNAROC_PROMPT.md

 2. **Analyze (YAPS):** Immediately following generation, a "Yet Another Percentage Score" (YAPS) analysis of that specific file will be performed.
 This analysis must be a comprehensive audit against all relevant stories, architectural mandates, and technical requirements.
 3. **Action:** Based on the YAPS score, a next action is taken.
 If the score is less than 100%, the default action is to immediately regenerate the file to address the identified gaps.
 However, if closing the gap requires work outside the immediate scope (e.g., a new feature, a major refactor), the proposal will be to accept the file and recommend the creation of a new story to track the deficit.
 This prevents unproductive regeneration cycles and ensures all work is explicitly tracked.
 4. **(NEW) Test & Verify:** Once a file has achieved a YAPS score of 98% or higher (indicating it is functionally complete and architecturally sound), the next and final action is to create a comprehensive suite of automated tests (e.g., in the tests/ directory) that validate its functionality and lock in its behavior against future regressions.
 This marks the transition from development to production readiness.
 We will begin building this test suite once all functional code for Stories 1-95 and our new objectives has reached this quality threshold.
-5. **CLEAN UP OUR LANGUAGE:** We want to share ourselves with the world, so if the Human co-worker introduced terms like Hierarchical Code Knowledge Graph and a better word might be a Code Property Graph (CPG) or any other professional terms that other professionals and scientists would recognize, then we should use the correct term.
-If we are to be adopted by the world, we must be ready to use the language of the world and with the ambitions of enterprise.
+5. **CLEAN UP OUR LANGUAGE:** We want to share ourselves with the world, so if the Human co-worker introduced terms like Hierarchical Code Knowledge Graph (HCKG) and a better word might be a Code Property Graph (CPG) or any other professional terms that other serious professionals and scientists would recognize, then we should use the correct term!!
+If we are to be adopted by the world, we must be ready to use the language of the world!
+With the ambitions of enterprise, we should speak their language.